The growing importance of Perimeter security for Commercial and Industrial sites.

 They may put in security fencing around the whole site, generally they will always go for the cheapest which could be the normal 2.4mtr high steel palisade fencing, with entrance gates.

-But at some stage there will be a break in on site and now the general discussion will be that a site CCTV system is required.
+But at some stage there will be a break in on-site and now the general discussion will be that a site CCTV system is required.

 So, the decision is then made to bring in several local CCTV companies in to design and supply quotations for the supply and installation of a site CCTV camera system along with costs for sensors and a form of monitoring.

 The quote arrives and everyone falls off their chairs, the questions then start – “How much?
 Can we have smaller cameras, can we reduce the number of cameras, what about if we do this and we do that?
 Can we remove the onsite monitoring, would it be cheaper to do it on our phones?”
-Sound’s familiar, doesn’t it.
+Sound’s familiar doesn’t it.

 So eventually the agent decides that the ‘best system’ (will be ultimately based on the cheapest cost not on quality or design elements), will be installed.
 The purchase order is supplied and the system is installed.
-After a while everyone is happy that they now have CCTV on site, but what happens after several months?
-Does any-one see a system?
+After a while everyone is happy that they now have CCTV on-site, but what happens after several months?
+Does anyone see a system?
 Did you look at any cameras on the way into work today?
 I doubt it very much.

 Did you know that: Recent reviews have found that CCTV cameras do not deter crime?
 They are only recording the actual event.
 The footage will then very rarely be used by the Police due to poor system design.

 These site cameras have become invisible, to everyone involved.
 But even more importantly does the potential thief worry about cameras?
-Oh no, because he knows how get around it?
+Oh no, because he knows how to get around it?
 He pulls his hood over his head because he knows everyone puts cheap systems in place.
 He knows they will not detect him as cheap sensors have been installed and as it is raining tonight they will give false activations and people will ignore them, he knows that the cameras are so small they will not be able to see him at that distance and also the units have integral infra-red lights they will never cover the area in a million years.
 But the agent was never told this when he accepted the cheapest price.

 The following day, chaos takes over in the tenants building and also the agents office and also the poor old security guard is receiving a roasting because he didn’t see anything, so he must have been asleep! – but why?